Is the FIRE movement a smart money strategy or an unrealistic dream?

 Good things about the FIRE movement

-Financial independence is a great goal.
+Financial independence is a terrific goal.
 As I learn more about FIRE, the financial independence piece is based on some sound financial principles that everyone can, and should, get behind.

-- Making saving a priority.
+• Making saving a priority.
 You’ve probably heard the term “pay yourself first”, meaning you save before spending money on other things.
-Saving as much as you can, as early as you can, is a great way to build a financial nest-egg and give yourself options down the road.
+Saving as much as you can, as early as you can, is an excellent way to build a financial nest-egg and give yourself options down the road.

 Why FIRE doesn’t work for everyone

-Sounds great so far, but when you look a littler closer, you’ll see some things about the FIRE movement that make it unattainable for the majority of the population.
+Sounds great so far, but when you look a little closer, you’ll see some things about the FIRE movement that make it unattainable for much of the population.

-- First, you need to be debt free.
+• First, you need to be debt free.
 If getting out of debt was that easy, more people would do it.
-With young people starting out with high levels of student debt, the high cost of housing, and many seniors still carrying mortgage debt in retirement, managing debt is a huge barrier to saving for the average person.
+Between young people starting out with high levels of student debt, the high cost of housing, and many seniors still carrying mortgage debt in retirement, it’s clear that managing debt is a huge barrier to saving for the average person.

-- The whole movement screams privilege.
-No matter how frugal your lifestyle, with today’s high cost of living, you’d need a top tier income to be able to save 50-70% of your income each year and still keep a roof over your head, food on the table, and pay for the other necessities of life.
-With a median net household income of just under $63,000 in Canada, and the average rent for a one-bedroom apartment at $2,000 or more in urban areas, it’s easy to see that FIRE isn’t an option for the masses.
+• The whole movement screams privilege.
+No matter how frugal your lifestyle, with today’s high cost of living, you’d need a top tier income to be able to save 50 to 70 percent of your income each year and still keep a roof over your head, food on the table, and pay for the other necessities of life.
+With a median net household income of just under $70,000 in Canada, and the average rent for a one-bedroom apartment at $2,000 or more in urban areas, it’s easy to see that FIRE isn’t an option for the masses.

-- In a low interest rate environment, you need to be comfortable with investment risk to generate a sufficient return to live off of your savings.
+• In a low-interest-rate environment, you need to be comfortable with investment risk to generate a sufficient return to live off your savings.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.